CyberSource/cybersource-rest-client-node/docs/InstrumentIdentifierApi.md

 var instrumentIdentifierId = "instrumentIdentifierId_example"; // String | The Id of an Instrument Identifier.

 var opts = {
-  'profileId': "profileId_example" // String | The Id of a profile containing user specific TMS configuration.
+  'profileId': "profileId_example", // String | The Id of a profile containing user specific TMS configuration.
-};
+  'retrieveBinDetails': true // Boolean | Retrieve the Bin Details of PAN or network token };

 var callback = function(error, data, response) {